you might find your answers here

 Organic materials are anything that is living or derived from living material.
 Garden organics include anything that grows in the garden.

-As part of your Domestic Waste Service, a third bin with a lime green lid is being introduced specifically for the collection of garden organics.
-The garden organics service is simply the next step we need to take to reduce our waste to landfill.
+As part of your Domestic Waste Service, a third bin with a lime green lid has been introduced specifically for the collection of garden organics.
+The garden organics service is simply the next step in reducing our waste to landfill.
 There will be no change to the size of your garbage or recycling bins.

-If you live in the Cessnock City, Maitland City, or Singleton Local Government area and receive a weekly domestic garbage collection service you will receive the new garden organics service.
+If you live in the Cessnock City, Maitland City, or Singleton Local Government area and receive a domestic garbage collection service you are eligible for a garden organics bin.
+If you have not received your lime green lid bin contact 1800 270 250 to organise delivery.
 All bins are registered to an address and come with an address sticker near the serial number on the side of the bin.